dalesgit/logseq/pages/Module 2 session 1.md

 - Ignatius compass, principle and foundation
 	- week 1 **love of God** **look at sin** where do I fall away?
 	- week 2 What's happening with Jesus?
-	- week 3 Way of the cross
+	- week 3 Way of the cross.
+Use all of thoughts, feelings, experiences
-	- week 4
+	- week 4 Resurrection: